 Mixing different periods and styles can feel overwhelming if you've never done it before.
 When we start decorating our homes, big-box stores might be the first step to help us furnish rooms with the essentials: quality sofas, sturdy beds, and spacious dining tables.
 But, once this is done, opportunity opens up to add smaller furniture pieces, antiques, objects, and soft furnishings to complete the look.

 Think of your rooms in terms of layering by adding items to make your space feel unique and personal.

 Ready to scour your local antique store in search of the perfect vintage piece to add to your modern home?
 Here are a few foolproof decorating tips to help you start mixing furniture styles.

 Limit Your Color Palette

-The easiest way to ensure that your room will look coherent even if it features a variety of styles is to limit the color palette.
-In this New York City kitchen, the palette is strictly black and white with pops of greenery, which ties together the ornate architecture and chandelier with the modern kitchen cabinets, Chinese-style chairs, and the contemporary ladder.
+The easiest way to ensure that your room will look coherent, even if it features a variety of styles, is to limit the color palette.
+In this New York City kitchen, the palette is strictly black and white with pops of greenery, which ties together the ornate architecture and chandelier with modern kitchen cabinets and a contemporary ladder.

 Add Contemporary Art